To-phoenix-zhw/AlphaPharm/README.md

 #### Training from scratch

-Researchers could train their own AlphaPharm from scratch with the following bash order.
+You could train their own AlphaPharm from scratch with the following bash order.

 ```bash
 python run.py --mode train --save_path [saved_model_path]